willGraham01/PiranhasHalfyord/plot/scenes/06-planted-cargo.md

 Skill checks indicate ways in which the players might spot these actions prior to things kicking off.
 Also indicate to the players that they can act to interrupt this plan at any time.

 - The leader (disguised at the crane) will give the signal to the member who was hiding the warehouse.
-(Perception DC 15, ADV: the gang member was previously made to get to work helping with the crane).
+(Perception DC 15, ADV: the gang member was previously made to get to work helping with the crane, or the worker listing update was discovered).
-- This gang member will join the dock workers doing the unloading.
+- The gang member in the warehouse will join the dock workers doing the unloading.
 (Perception DC 20, ADV/AUTO: The warehouse was investigated).
 - The group of investors will walk through the archway and head towards the merchant cart.
 (Perception DC 10) If they are on the bridge due to being moved on, they will arrive along the road instead, in clearer view (AUTO).
 - On the leader's signal:
   - The "investors" will target the goods in the cart, morphing the crates and their contents.
 They will then attempt to use the invisibility potions to escape.